Harshita-D-Shivankar/MyPortfolio/README.md

 # 🌐 Personal Portfolio Website

-This is my **responsive personal portfolio website** built using **HTML, CSS, JavaScript**, and integrated with **EmailJS API** to enable contact form functionality.
-It showcases my background, skills, and projects — offering a direct way for visitors to connect with me.
+Responsive Personal Portfolio Website
+Developed using HTML, CSS, and JavaScript, this fully responsive portfolio highlights my background, technical skills, and featured projects.
+The site includes a dynamic contact form integrated with the **EmailJS** API, allowing visitors to easily get in touch with me.
+It serves as a comprehensive introduction to my work and capabilities in web development.

 🚀 **Live Demo:** [https://tech-sahilsh.github.io/MyPortfolio/](https://tech-sahilsh.github.io/MyPortfolio/)